Formula 1 2018 WDC Odds Favor Lewis Hamilton Over Sebastian Vettel, Max Verstappen For F1 Championship

 With the latest F1 season over, the Formula 1 championship odds for 2018 are available for bettors to take an early look at.
-The 2017 season came to a conclusion on Sunday as Valtteri Bottas took the checkered flag at the Abu Dhabi Grand Prix with Lewis Hamilton finishing second in the final race.
+The 2017 season came to a conclusion on Sunday as Valtteri Bottas took the checkered flag at the Abu Dhabi Grand Prix, with Lewis Hamilton finishing second in the final race.
 Even though he didn’t win the race, Hamilton won his fourth championship, and he’s already the favorite to repeat as champion in the 2018 Formula 1 season.
 Does that make his next title a foregone conclusion, though?
 Not so fast, as there are some other contenders looking to claim an F1 title in 2018.

 One such driver looking to claim that championship is Kimi Raikkonen.
 As Vegas Insider recently reported, Raikkonen hasn’t won a Formula 1 race since the 2013 season when he claimed the Australian Grand Prix win.
 That’s quite a drought, but the Ferrari driver vows to be back next season despite finishing fourth overall in the World Driver’s Championship (WDC) standings for 2017.
 He was given another year on his contract with the Ferrari team, giving him a shot at the title in 2018 if he can continue to learn from his mistakes and make necessary adjustments.
 Raikkonen believes he will do just that and is already focusing on the future.